 Retreats offer a precious opportunity for introspection, rejuvenation, and spiritual growth.
 To maximize the benefits, preparation is key.
+Retreat readiness doesn’t have to be complicated and it’s not just about packing the ‘right things’.
 By cultivating inner peace and setting the stage for a meaningful experience, you can ensure a truly transformative retreat.

 1. Inner Preparation: Cultivating a Grounded Mindset